kbuzzard/IISc-experiments/README.md

 # IISc-experiments

-Some material for Lean 4 lectures at IISc, April 2023.
+Some material for Lean 4 lectures at IISc.

+Written in Bengaluru, April 2023.